1. Q: What is the application procedure?

 1. Q: I am a CPA and my client owes me for a past due bill.
 May I withhold the client's records until I am paid?

 A: Board rule 4701-11-06 states that you must return client records 30 days after the client makes a written request for the records.
 This time period may be used by you to collect past due fees.
 However, if the client still does not pay after the 30-day period expires, you must return the client records and enforce collection by other means.
-The records retention rule refers to original client documents and accounting records (journals and ledgers).
-The rule does not apply to other engagements such as tax or consulting.
+The records retention rule refers only to original client documents and accounting records (journals and ledgers).

 2. Q: AICPA ethics interpretation 501-1 (ET section 501.02) seems to permit me to hold on to records until I get paid by the client.
 Why is the Board's rule different?